View our latest offers and deals on our offers page! See all offers

 After breakfast you will cycle along quiet towpaths along the river Seine to the higher situated St. Germain; the gardens of Le Nôtre provide a magnificent view across Paris.
 Next you will ride through a forest area to Conflans for a picnic on the pier amongst the terraces.
 After a short stop at the Pontoise Bridge, you continue cycling across the picturesque Chemin des Monts to the church of Auvers, famous for Van Gogh’s paintings.
 You will have the possibility to visit Van Gogh’s grave on the local cemetery during a short evening walk.

 Sailing breakfast to Beaumont.
 Start your bike tour in Beaumont and follow the Oise River upstream.
-You will pass the abbey of Royaumont, one of the best preserved abbeys from the 13th century.
 During the afternoon you will visit the splendid Chateau de Chantilly, a magnificent castle with a horse dressage and its art gallery – the Musée Condé – that houses one of the finest collections of paintings in France.
-The bike tour ends in Creil, from where the ship will take you to the destination of today, Pont-Ste-Maxence.
+Your bike tour continues via the splendid old city of Senlis and through the forests of Halatte to the destination of today, Pont-Ste-Maxence.

 Day 5: Compiègne – Pont l’Évêque (42 km/26 mi or 51 km/31 mi)